gldeng/universe/formal_theory/formal_theory_en.md

 - **[Quantum Ontological Network Theory](formal_theory_quantum_ontological_network_en.md)** (v31.0, D11) - Explores how the deepest ontological structure of the universe exists as a quantum network generating reality, explains how quantum ontological nodes form the foundational fabric of reality through multidimensional entanglement relationships, addressing fundamental questions about the origins of physical laws and cosmic fine-tuning.
 - **[Quantum Entity Emergence Theory](formal_theory_quantum_entity_emergence_en.md)** (v31.0, D11) - Studies the processes and mechanisms through which discrete and persistent entities emerge from the pure quantum domain, explains how matter, energy, information, and conscious entities coalesce from the background of quantum possibilities, providing a unified theoretical framework for understanding the essence of entities.
 - **[Quantum Self-Creativity Theory](formal_theory_quantum_self_creativity_en.md)** (v31.0, D11) - Reveals the fundamental self-creative capacity of quantum systems, explores how the universe generates new structures and possibilities through inherent quantum creativity, offering novel mathematical models and theoretical perspectives for understanding the source of creativity itself.
+- **[Quantum Harmonic Theory](formal_theory_quantum_harmonics_en.md)** (v31.0, D12) - Explores harmonic resonance phenomena between multidimensional quantum fields and how these resonances generate the fundamental structures and dynamics of the universe, viewing the universe as a multi-level nested quantum harmonic system where different levels establish connections through quantum resonance.
+- **[Quantum Symmetry Theory](formal_theory_quantum_symmetry_en.md)** (v31.0, D12) - Studies the fundamental principles of symmetry existing in the universe and their core role in quantum-classical transformations, revealing how symmetry serves as a bridge between domains through symmetry breaking and preservation mechanisms, clarifying the fundamental role of symmetry in universal structure formation.
+- **[Quantum Complexity Theory](formal_theory_quantum_complexity_en.md)** (v31.0, D13) - Deeply explores the nature, measurement, and dynamics of complexity in quantum systems, revealing how information, entropy, symmetry, emergence, and evolution construct multi-level complex structures on a quantum foundation, and clarifies key mechanisms for converting quantum complexity to classical complexity.
 - **[The Essence of Matter Theory](formal_theory_matter_en.md)** (v27.0, D8) - Deeply explores the essence of matter as an information structure, explaining the deeper reasons for particle-wave duality.
 Provides a philosophical foundation for basic physics.
 - **[Hierarchical Spacetime Theory](formal_theory_hierarchical_spacetime_en.md)** (v13.0, D9) - Analyzes multi-level nested spacetime structures and their interrelationships.
 Explains the coherence of physical laws at different scales.
 - **[Multiscale Dualism](formal_theory_multiscale_en.md)** (v14.0, D10) - Discusses the application of dualism at different scales, from elementary particles to cosmological scales.
 Establishes a cross-scale unified physics framework.